AUG 23, 2021 - MAY 27, 2022

-All athletes interested in the Novice program will be asked to register for an initial try out period consisting of the athlete's first two weeks.
+All athletes interested in the First-Year Competitive Youth program will be asked to complete an initial try out period consisting of the athlete's first two weeks.
 During this assessment period we will collect some physical data: height, weight, arm span, etc. We will conduct tests of basic strength, fitness and athleticism and ask general questions designed to elicit each athlete's reasons for rowing.
 Upon successful completion of the two week try out period, the athlete will be invited to join the team.

 Participation in one of our summer learn-to-row camps is recommended but not required.